Outcomes4Me Secures $21M in Funding Learn more >>

 Sometimes, you just want to connect with people who get it, regardless of their specific diagnosis.
 General cancer communities bring together individuals affected by all types of cancer to focus on the shared emotional journey.
 These groups offer moral support and guidance on the universal challenges of living with a serious illness.
 It’s a space to share information and find solidarity with a diverse group of people who understand what you’re going through.
 Groups like those offered by CanCare aim to provide this broad emotional support system for anyone navigating a cancer diagnosis.

-Groups for Caregivers
+Dedicated Groups Just for Caregivers

 Supporting a loved one through cancer is a journey of its own, and caregivers need a place to connect, too.
 Dedicated groups for caregivers offer a safe space for spouses, partners, children, friends, and anyone else in a support role.
 These communities focus on the unique challenges of caregiving, from managing emotional stress to sharing practical tips for doctor’s appointments.
 It’s a place to talk with others who understand the weight of this role and can offer advice and a listening ear.
 The Cancer Caregiver Online Support Group is one example of a community built just for this purpose.